-Lastly, you could also take the taxi to get around.
+Lastly, you could also take a taxi to get around.
 This will be a bit more expensive but is still an easy way to get around the city.

 Paris is filled with so many great sights.
 Not only are there so many, but a lot of them are also some of the most Instagrammable places in Paris.

-Below are some of the top hits, which I managed to visit with only 2 days in Paris!
+Below are some of the top hits, which you shouldn’t miss out on when visiting Paris!